scrubbbbs/cbird/readme.md

 #### 2.3 Compile OpenCV 2.4.x

 Once mxe is installed this is like the Linux build.
 The mxe.env script sets the shell environment to redirect build tools like qmake and cmake.
-Note this will break the Linux build in the current shell.

 ```
 cd cbird